Atlas975/Notes/DistributedSystems/Consensus/Practical_Byzantine_fault_tolerance.md

 # Practical Byzantine fault tolerance
 - PBFT is designed to handle [[Byzantine_generals_problem|Byzantine]] faults within distributed systems, ensuring that all non-faulty nodes agree on their states even if some nodes exhibit arbitrary failures.
 - This requires both $3f +1$ nodes and a 2-phase communication protocol (eg [[Paxos]], used to carry out any operation that hasn't been reflected in all replicas).
+- $2f+1$ messages are always required for a quorum in this protocol
 ## PBFT clients
 - Uses a primary-backup scheme for replicas, this means clients send requests to primary.
 It's only if this times out that the client broadcasts a message to all replicas.
 - If this broadcast occurs, $f+1$ identical replies are expected.
 Replicas must carry out the PBFT protocol to ensure the replies from honest nodes are correct